Over 200 world leaders urge G7 nations to help vaccinate the world's poorest | Politics

 - United Kingdom

-Some 230 world leaders, including former presidents, prime ministers and ministers have backed a campaign urging the G7 countries to help vaccinate the world’s poorest from low-income economies against COVID-19 by paying two-thirds of an estimated USD 66 billion required.
+Over 200 world leaders, including former presidents, prime ministers and ministers have backed a campaign urging the Group of Seven (G7) rich nations to help vaccinate the world's poorest from low-income economies against COVID-19 by paying two-thirds of an estimated USD 66 billion required.

 “The year 2020 witnessed a failure of global cooperation, but 2021 can usher in a new era.
 No one anywhere is safe from COVID-19 until everyone is safe everywhere,” reads the letter.